-And just like that, the holidays are upon us.
-Every year, they arrive more and more quickly- Halloween is gone, here comes Thanksgiving, and before we know it, it will be Christmas day.
-And in among the hustle and bustle, the family and friends, and the cooking and eating, believe it or not, the possibility exists for a property fire.
+Every year, the holidays arrive and pass more and more quickly- Thanksgiving is gone and before we know it, it will be Christmas day.
+In among the hustle and bustle, the family and friends, and the cooking and eating, believe it or not, the possibility exists for a property fire.
 I know what you’re thinking- “Fire?
 I definitely don’t have time for a fire, and I can’t imagine that it would ever happen anyway.”
 Well, let’s do everything we can to make sure it doesn’t.

 Holiday Fire Prevention:

 There are six main causes of property fires, and thus, six main areas of fire prevention.
 The following are tips in each of the six areas that will, hopefully, keep fire from getting out of control in your home or business this holiday season.

 - Stay in the kitchen when you are frying, grilling, or broiling food.
 If you leave the kitchen for even a short period of time, turn off the stove.

 - Wear short, close-fitting or tightly rolled sleeves when cooking.

 - Keep children away from cooking areas by enforcing a “kid-free zone” of 3 feet around the stove.

 - Position barbecue grills at least 10 feet away from siding and deck railings, and out from under eaves and overhanging branches.